themrchas/country-pages-with-maps/README.md

 # Homepage

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+Upgraded to Angular 7.3.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+To support retrieving data from SharePoint, use sp-rest-proxy.
+The config.txt file points to localhost:8080 for SharePoint requests, which assumes sp-rest-proxy is running.

 ## Code scaffolding